gecio/gecio.github.io/docs/_imke/accessmanagement/webterminal/index.en.md

 The Web Terminal is a fully functional Linux Shell, using `zsh` by default.

-In order to make the administration of Kubernetes as sinple as possible, some pratical tools are already preinstalled.
+In order to make the administration of Kubernetes as simple as possible, some practical tools are already preinstalled.
 A list of these commands can be accessed via the command `help`.
-This is the same output seen at the start of each new Web Terminaln session.
+This is the same output seen at the start of each new Web Terminal session.

 ```bash
 Welcome to iMKE